bgrid-berkeley/bGridDatabaseTools/databaseTools/pgForecastIO/README.md

 To see an example of using this tool in R see [pgForecastIO_driverExample.md](https://github.com/bgrid/bGridDatabaseTools/blob/master/pgForecastIO/pgForecastIO_driverExample.R).

+## Update
+pgForecatIO_v2.R now uses the newer version of Rforecastio.
+The major difference is that we no longer have to input our API keys in the files... however they do need to be stored as environment variables.

+You must create or edit a file in your home directory ~/.Renviron.
+Add a line to this file: FORECASTIO_API_KEY = [your key here]

 ## LIST OF FUNCTIONS ************************************************************************
 * ``FIOWeatherGetHourlyAtAllCosts`` looks for hourly weather data in the database, and if any data do not exist it will fetch them from forecast.io